 Emotional and psychological trauma is the result of exposure to extremely stressful events that decimate your sense of security and make you feel helpless and vulnerable.
 While traumatic events often involve a threat to safety and life, any situation in which you are left feeling alone and overwhelmed – even if the situation does not cause physical damage – can be traumatic.
 It’s important for trauma survivors to remember this simple truth: it’s not the objective facts of the event that matter; it’s your subjective emotional experience to the event.
 The more helpless and frightened the event left you, the more likely the event is to cause psychological and emotional trauma.
 It’s also important to remember that not all people react the same way, even when exposed to the same types of traumatic events.

 Many individuals will experience symptoms such as insomnia, nightmares, agitation, shock, and hyper-arousal after a traumatic event.
 These symptoms usually last between a few days and a few months as you learn to process the emotions surrounding the event.
 Some people, however, may find that instead of recovering from the trauma, their symptoms are so extreme that they end up disconnecting from others, unable to function in the world.
 It’s vital that people who have gone through a traumatic event seek treatment for their emotional trauma before the symptoms begin to slowly shrink the world in which you live.
-Cascade Behavioral Health has helped many men and women just like you successfully work through their emotional trauma and go on to live happy, healthy, and productive lives.
+As one of the best treatment centers near Seattle for trauma, Cascade Behavioral Health Hospital has helped many men and women just like you successfully work through their emotional trauma and go on to live happy, healthy, and productive lives.

-Why Seniors Should Consider Inpatient Treatment at Cascade Behavioral Health for Emotional Trauma
+Why Seek Treatment at Cascade Behavioral Health Hospital for Emotional Trauma

-At Cascade Behavioral Health, you’ll find that your multidisciplinary treatment team, comprised of nurses, doctors, psychologists, psychiatrists, therapists, social workers, and support staff all work alongside you to make sure you’re comfortable and making progress throughout your stay with us.
+At Cascade Behavioral Health Hospital, you’ll find that your multidisciplinary treatment team, comprised of nurses, doctors, psychologists, psychiatrists, therapists, social workers, and support staff all work alongside you to make sure you’re comfortable and making progress throughout your stay with us.
 Our holistic trauma treatment program is designed to focus upon more than the symptoms you’re experiencing.
-At Cascade, we aim to treat the whole you – mind, body, and spirit.
+At our treatment center, we aim to treat the whole you – mind, body, and spirit.
 We want you and your loved ones to feel the compassion, respect, caring, and kindness we offer during each interaction you have with us.
-At Cascade Behavioral Health, we always put you, the patient, first.
+At Cascade Behavioral Health Hospital near Seattle, we always put you, the patient, first.

 When you come to us for help overcoming trauma, you’ll first undergo a host of examinations.
 Our medical evaluation will help us determine if you’re suffering from any medical problems that may lead to some of your symptoms so that we can begin treatment while you’re with us.
 The psychiatric evaluation will help us gain insight into your emotional state as well as determine if you are struggling with co-occurring mental disorders.
 The results of these examinations will help us to work alongside you to create a treatment plan that meets all of your needs.